SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 2016-08-09T13:54:33.166Z B 5
 ```

 What this log data means is not important, but basically each message contains a date, a letter and a value.
-Let's add up the values for each letter.

 The first thing we need to do is read the contents of the file.
 We can do this using the `fs` module provided by Node.js.
 Create a new file titled `my_parser.js` and type in the following: